symforce-org/symforce/docs/development.rst

 *************************************************
 Formatting
 *************************************************
-Symforce uses the `Black <https://github.com/psf/black>`_ formatter for Python code.
-To quote the authors:
+Symforce uses the `Ruff <https://github.com/astral-sh/ruff>`_ formatter for Python code.

-    `Black is the uncompromising Python code formatter.
-By using it, you agree to cede control over minutiae of hand-formatting.
-In return, Black gives you speed, determinism, and freedom from nagging about formatting.
-You will save time and mental energy for more important matters.`

 Running ``make format`` will format the entire codebase.
-It's recommended to develop with `VSCode <https://code.visualstudio.com/>`_ and integrate black.
+It's recommended to develop with `VSCode <https://code.visualstudio.com/>`_ and integrate black or ruff.

 *************************************************
 Templates